Lukas Franks PI

 “Yeah, really.
 He’s not the first one.
 It’s always the same.
 The EyeTs swear the CCTV vids aren’t altered.
 Forensics insist everything is clean.
 There’s no explanation.”

 “Look, it’s late and I’ve had a hell of a day,” I said, “I’ll see you around, DS.”
-The benny was wearing off, I still felt like I’d been hit by a cement truck, and now I was cut up as well.
+The benny was wearing off, I still felt like I’d been hit by a garbage truck, and now I was cut up as well.

-“Yeah, take care, Lukas.”
+“Call me Shorty.
+And yeah, take care, Lukas.”

 “Home,” I said.
 The Peugeot pulled away from the kerb and into the street.
 I closed my eyes and wondered what the hell I’d tell Drax.